frankyu77/SimpleBlackjack/README.md

 but remember, your goal is to only beat the dealer.
 Any player that beats the dealer will win.

-In this game of Black Jack, everyone will start with $20, and you can only bet in increments of $5, with a minimum bet of $5 as well.
+In this game of Black Jack, everyone will start with $20.
 You can bet any amount of money, as long as you have it and if you win, you get double the money back.
 If you lose, you lose the money that you bet.
 If you draw with the dealer, you keep the money you bet and the dealer will take back the money they bet as well.
 If you get a *Black Jack*, you get paid 150% of the value that you bet.
 One